Gaming app marketing: Learn the strategies these savvy marketers use to grow their audience and revenue.

 When it comes to the business of driving downloads and monetizing apps, the marketing minds behind gaming apps have it down.

-They have to, or they wouldn’t survive—the games category is fiercely competitive and crowded, making up close to 25% of the roughly 2 million available apps in the Apple App Store.
-The category is expected to grow sharply by 2020, when revenue is projected to hit $64.2 billion globally, driving nearly 70% of iOS user revenue.
+They have to, or they wouldn’t survive—the games category is fiercely competitive and crowded, making up close to 25% of the roughly 2.2 million available apps in the Apple App Store.
+The category is expected to grow sharply in 2021 with their part of the market share expected to grow by 59%.
+The global gaming market is forecast to be worth $256.97 billion by 2025.

 It’s not just gaming apps, though, that have the app revenue market cornered.
 This year, worldwide app store consumer spend will grow 5x faster than the overall global economy, so there is money to be made by other players.
 The key is to take the lessons from the category leaders and apply them to your particular app marketing scenario.

-Lucky for you we’ve distilled down the key lessons learned from gaming app marketers into these three tips:
+Luckily for you we’ve distilled down the key lessons learned from gaming app marketers into these three tips to help grow your revenue and audience:

 Gaming App Marketing Tip #1: Shift your marketing focus from a one-time download to recurring in-app micro-purchases